Raijeee/SleepSync/README.md

         halign: 'center'
         pos_hint:{"center_x":0.5, "center_y":0.55}
 ```
-These are all under the <LoginScreen> and reprent the actual GUI of the login screen.
+These are all under the <LoginScreen> and represent the actual GUI of the login screen.
 For instance, MDLabel is used to create a text label so the user can understand what is happening.
-The text, size, allignment, color and font style is all defined through obvious variables.
+The text, size, alignment, colour and font style are all defined through obvious variables.

 ### MDTextFieldRound